SAGE Working Group on measles and rubella vaccines (established November 2011)

 - Advise SAGE on the appropriate timing for establishing target dates for global eradication of measles and global control or eradication targets for rubella and/or CRS.

-- Narendra Arora, International Clinical Epidemiology Network, India (SAGE member, Chair of the Working Group since September 2015)
+- Narendra Arora, International Clinical Epidemiology Network, India, Chair of Working Group as of September 2015

-- Hyam Bashour, changed as of February 2013- retired from Department of Family and Community Medicine, Damascus University, Syria (SAGE member until April 2011)
+- Hyam Bashour, retired from Department of Family and Community Medicine, Damascus University, Syria (SAGE member until April 2011)

 - David Durrheim, Hunter New England Area Health Service and Professor of Public Health, Australia (SAGE member until April 2012)

 - Peter Figueroa, University of the West Indies, Jamaica, Former Chair of Working Group (resigned from the Working Group September 2015, SAGE member until April 2015)

 - Helen Rees, University of Witwatersrand, South Africa (SAGE member until August 2013)

 - Natasha Crowcroft, Surveillance and Epidemiology, Public Health Ontario, Canada

 - William Moss, Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health, Baltimore, MD, USA